RonanMartin/docker/README.md

 ### Valida > Dockerfile

-...

 ```
-**FROM debian** - To set our Linux Image
+FROM debian     >>> To set our Linux Image

-**RUN apt-get update && apt-get install -y apache2 && apt-get clean** - Docker recommends using apt-get over apt as it says it brings more information.
+RUN apt-get update && apt-get install -y apache2 && apt-get clean      >>> Docker recommends using apt-get over apt as it says it brings more information.
 For good practices it is recommended to put everything in just one RUN.
 The clean command is used to delete the remains of files that were used in the installation.

-**ENV APACHE_LOCK_DIR="var/lock"** - To avoid having more than one execution of apache in the same container.
+ENV APACHE_LOCK_DIR="var/lock"      >>> To avoid having more than one execution of apache in the same container.

-**ENV APACHE_PID_FILE="var/run/apache2.pid"** - Need to specify where this PID type file will be.
+ENV APACHE_PID_FILE="var/run/apache2.pid"      >>> Need to specify where this PID type file will be.

-**ENV APACHE_RUN_USER="www-data"** - www-data will be the user that will run apache, we can put any other user.
+ENV APACHE_RUN_USER="www-data"      >>> www-data will be the user that will run apache, we can put any other user.
 It is not advisable to use the root.

-**ENV APACHE_RUN_GROUP="www-data"**
+ENV APACHE_RUN_GROUP="www-data"

-**ENV APACHE_LOG_DIR="/var/log/apache2"** - Specify log directory.
+ENV APACHE_LOG_DIR="/var/log/apache2"      >>> Specify log directory.

-**ADD valida.tar /var/www/html** - Default folder, where the file will be copied and already unzipped.
+ADD valida.tar /var/www/html      >>> Default folder, where the file will be copied and already unzipped.

-**LABEL description = "Apache webserver 1.0"** - To specify the description.
+LABEL description = "Apache webserver 1.0"      >>> To specify the description.

-**VOLUME /var/www/html** To specify where data will be saved.
+VOLUME /var/www/html      >>> To specify where data will be saved.

-**EXPOSE 80** To expose port 80.
+EXPOSE 80      >>> To expose port 80.

-**ENTRYPOINT ["/usr/sbin/apachectl"]** To specify the run file.
+ENTRYPOINT ["/usr/sbin/apachectl"]      >>> To specify the run file.

-**CMD ["-D", "FOREGROUND"]** To specify that the run needs to be in the foreground.
+CMD ["-D", "FOREGROUND"]     >>> To specify that the run needs to be in the foreground.
 ```

 ...